atharvabaodhankar/SpendWise/README.md

-# 💰 SpendWise - Smart Personal Finance Manager
+# 💰 SpendWise - Premium Financial Manager

-A modern, feature-rich personal finance management application built with React, Firebase, and intelligent email notifications.
-Track expenses, manage budgets, and stay on top of your financial health with automated alerts.
+SpendWise is a sophisticated personal finance application that combines powerful tracking capabilities with a stunning, modern user interface.
+Built with the latest web technologies, it offers a seamless experience for managing expenses, tracking multiple account balances, and staying on top of your financial health with smart, automated alerts.

 ## 🌟 Live Demo